Hoka One One Clifton

 - I got these shoes after I found the Bondi 3 to be too much cushion.
 I am used to putting around 500 miles on my shoes, not with these.
 They were falling apart after the first 100 miles.
 They started flapping on the bottom in the middle of a marathon.
 I was so upset.
 I won’t be buying Hoka again.

-Early Stage Meta-Rocker plan advoctaes for a good running form
+- Early Stage Meta-Rocker plan advocates for a good running form